Leo-H-Cao/SimpleLogo/doc/plan/DESIGN_PLAN.md

 * We can use the AnimateFX github package that will allow quite a bit of timeline manipulation that our design is looking for

 ## Test Plan
+### Testing Strategies Discussed
+* Our goal with the design of our classes and API's is to make each component as small as possible.
+For example, we initially wanted to feed the backend a command and check if there was an error found all in the same method, but realized that those two are fundamentally different functionalities and in order to effectively test them, we could split them into two API methods, one for feeding in a command and one for fetching any possible errors.
+* Another strategy we employed was designing our API's such that the internal API's could only be called between frontend classes, and same for backend.
+On the other hand, external commands are intended only to be called by the controller, so that adds a level of predictability to the possible inputs or times that the external API methods could be called.

+### Test Scenarios
+#### Feature 1:
+* Test case 1:
+* Test case 2:
+* Test case 3:

+#### Feature 2:
+* Test case 1:
+* Test case 2:
+* Test case 3:

+#### Feature 3:
+* Test case 1:
+* Test case 2:
+* Test case 3:

+#### Feature 4:
+* Test case 1:
+* Test case 2:
+* Test case 3:

 ## Team Responsibilities